Abduction of Shin Sang-ok and Choi Eun-hee

 The abduction of Shin Sang-ok and Choi Eun-hee occurred in North Korea between 1978 and 1986.
-Shin Sang-ok was a famous South Korean film director who had been married to actress Choi Eun-hee.
+Shin Sang-ok was a famous South Korean filmmaker who had been married to actress Choi Eun-hee.
 Together, they established Shin Film and made many films through the 1960s which garnered recognition for South Korea at various film festivals.
-In 1978, Choi was abducted in Hong Kong and taken to North Korea to the country's future supreme leader Kim Jong-il.
+In January 1978, Choi was abducted in Hong Kong and taken to North Korea to the country's future supreme leader Kim Jong Il.
 The abduction of Shin followed six months later.

-After three years in prison, Shin was united with Choi, and the two were instructed by Kim Jong-il to make films for him in order to gain global recognition for North Korea's film industry.
-After making many films for Kim, in 1986 Choi and Shin escaped from North Korean supervision to a US embassy while in Vienna.
+After three years in prison, Shin was united with Choi.
+The two were instructed by Kim Jong Il to make films for him to gain global recognition for North Korea's film industry.
+Shin directed seven films for Kim from 1984 until 1985: An Emissary of No Return, Love, Love, My Love, Runaway, Breakwater, Salt, The Tale of Shim Chong, and most famously, Pulgasari.
+In 1986, Choi and Shin escaped from North Korean supervision to the US embassy while in Vienna.
+Under Kim's orders, Shin's films were banned in North Korea thereupon.